Firefighter killed colleague at California fire station

 SANTA CLARITA, Calif.
-(AP) — Authorities say an off-duty firefighter fatally shot a fellow Los Angeles County firefighter and wounded another at their fire station before barricading himself at his home nearby, where he was later found dead.
+(AP) — An off-duty Los Angeles County firefighter fatally shot a fellow firefighter and wounded another at their small community fire station Tuesday before going to his nearby home, setting it on fire and apparently killing himself, authorities said.

-Fire Chief Daryl Osby said at a news conference Tuesday that a 44-year-old fire specialist died in shooting and a 54-year-old firefighter was shot.
-The wounded man is in critical but stable condition at a hospital.
+A 44-year-old fire specialist died and a 54-year-old firefighter was shot when the gunman opened fire shortly before 11 a.m. at Fire Station 81, which is about 45 miles (72 kilometers) north of Los Angeles, Fire Chief Daryl Osby told reporters.
+The wounded man was in critical but stable condition at a hospital.

-Osby says the shooter barricaded himself at his house less than 10 miles from Fire Station 81, which is about 45 miles (72 kilometers) north of Los Angeles.
-The home was set on fire, and he was later found dead.
+The shooter was a firefighter specialist and engineer, authorities said.
+The fire chief said he could not speak to the motive for the attack and doesn’t know about any disciplinary actions.

+“He was not scheduled to work today.
+He came back and confronted the on-duty personnel,” a visibly shaken Osby said.
+“I cannot speak to the mindset of the shooter.
+I can say that it’s very tragic and sad that that would be a decision point of one of the members of the Los Angeles County Fire Department.”

+The gunman, who was not identified, then went to his house less than 10 miles (16 kilometers) away, which authorities found engulfed in flames.
+He was later found dead in an empty pool.

-Los Angeles County Sheriff Alex Villanueva says the gunman appeared to have a self-inflicted gunshot wound to the head, adding that no deputies fired.
+The shooter appeared to have a self-inflicted gunshot wound to the head, Los Angeles County Sheriff Alex Villanueva said.

-The Fire Department described it as a “tragic shooting” on Twitter, saying the agency is “still in the process of gathering additional information” and it’s cooperating with law enforcement “throughout this ongoing incident.”

-Around the time of the shooting, a fire broke out at a home less than 10 miles (16 kilometers) east of the station and police swarmed the area.
-TV helicopter reporters said a body that may be the gunman was visible outside the home, which was gutted by flames in about three hours.

-Agua Dulce is a rural community of about 3,000 people in the desert of northern Los Angeles County known for its rock formations and panoramic views.
-It’s a dry, hilly area, and ranches with horses and other livestock break up the mountainous landscape.
+All the firefighters worked at the small station in Agua Dulce, a rural community of about 3,000 people in the desert of northern Los Angeles County known for its rock formations and panoramic views.

+The shooting comes less than a week after a gunman killed nine of his co-workers at a rail yard in San Jose after rigging his home to burn down.
+He killed himself Wednesday after expressing hatred for his workplace for years.

+The man who died in Tuesday's shooting at the fire station was a more than 20-year veteran who had been promoted to firefighter specialist, the person who drives the firetruck, officials said.
+He was shot multiple times in the upper torso, according to authorities.

 “Around here, that usually means a fire,” he said.